 I remember when I first saw the trailer for Last Action Hero, I thought to myself that time was passing him by.
 Reagan’s America was over and the Boomers had just elected one of their own to the presidency.

 He bounced back with True Lies.
 That was the last of the Schwarzenegger mega-hits.
 Things were on a downhill slide after that.
 He was marketable in the 1990s but mostly to early Millennial boys.
-Eraser and Terminator 3, were not really hits, they just made double their budget, which is broke even money in Hollywood.
+Eraser and Terminator 3 were not really hits, they just made double their budget, which is break even money in Hollywood.